 How’s your moral character?
 Is it good enough to pass TREC’s test to get a Texas real estate license?

 The Texas Real Estate Commission (TREC) wants to make sure everyone they license is an upstanding citizen who isn’t going to abuse their position.
-It’s a little vague, but one requirement all applicants must meet is TREC’s qualification for honesty, trustworthiness, and integrity.
+It’s a little vague, but one requirement all applicants must meet is TREC’s qualifications for honesty, trustworthiness, and integrity.

 The Fitness Determination test is how TREC decides if you’re fit to be a Texas real estate agent or broker.

 Let’s start with an easy step-by-step guide about what is involved.